UH-CI/genomics-workshop/shell/02_the_filesystem.md

       ls

 You will see
-    sra_metadata  untrimmed_fastq
+    dc_docs  fastqc_reports  ref_genome  sra_metadata  trimmed_fastq  untrimmed_fastq  variant_calling

 ls stands for 'list' and it lists the contents of a directory.

-There are two items listed.
+There are seven items listed.
 What are they?
 We can use a command line argumant with 'ls' to get more information.

       ls -F
-      sra_metadata/  untrimmed_fastq/
+      dc_docs/  fastqc_reports/  ref_genome/  sra_metadata/  trimmed_fastq/  untrimmed_fastq/  variant_calling/

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.